nurj20/ThirdParty-REST-API-Manipulation/README.md

     <li>Get Users and their respective posts by exploiting their relationships defined between them.</li>
     <li>Send multiple concurrent requests and handle their respective responses appropriately through Axios all and spread methods.</li>
     <li>Add New data (post in this case) to the Third Pary API through Axios post method.</li>
-    <li>Each axios request removes all the div elements from the body element of HTML DOM object and appending new div elements with axios response making the application a single page application.</li>
+    <li>Each axios request removes all the div elements from the body element of HTML DOM object and appends new div elements with axios response making the application a single page application.</li>
   </ul>
 </p>